Skip to main content

 Karkadeh (كركديه)

-A refreshing hibiscus tea, served hot or cold.
-Known for its vibrant red color and slightly tart flavor.
+A hibiscus tea served hot or cold, deep red in color with a slightly tart edge.

 teaCold